 Compromises and incidents are going to happen, because there’s no such thing as zero risk.
 The real question is whether the target has reasonable protections and controls in place so it can identify potential issues in a timely manner and react quickly, rather than allowing these issues to linger for months or years.

 A breach does not automatically make the acquisition a bad target.
-However, the company needs to have an information security program in place that is reasonable and appropriate for the size and complexity of the organization, along with assurance that the program is in place and operating.
+However, the company needs to have an information security program in place that is reasonable and appropriate for the size and complexity of the organization, along with assurance that the program is in place and operating as prescribed.

 As part of your due diligence, you first want to identify if the company has any known data breaches.